tylerkkp/seer/README.md

 # seer
-A simple market research and analysis tool, written in Javascript
+A simple market research and analysis tool, written in Javascript and Python